gudrunhe/gosam/examples/Readme.md

 - `make runselected`: \
-   This command runs a selection of tests to be specified in th Makefile.
+   This command runs a selection of tests to be specified in the Makefile.

 - `make check_selection`: \